-- explain to the child what is happening - consult with senior managers and parents/carers where any variation from agreed procedure/care plan is necessary - record the justification for any variations to the agreed procedure/care plan and share this information with parents - ensure that any changes to the agreed care plan are discussed, agreed and recorded.
+- make other staff aware of the task being undertaken - explain to the child what is happening - consult with senior managers and parents/carers where any variation from agreed procedure/care plan is necessary - record the justification for any variations to the agreed procedure/care plan and share this information with parents - ensure that any changes to the agreed care plan are discussed, agreed and recorded.

-21.Personal Care
+21. Personal Care